buchuleaf/fry-cli/README.md

 # Fry-CLI

-`Fry` is a project to see how far [gpt-oss](https://huggingface.co/openai/gpt-oss-20b) can be pushed through prompt/tool definition formatting and other trickery related to what gets fed to the model.
+`Fry` is a project to see how far [gpt-oss](https://huggingface.co/openai/gpt-oss-20b) can be pushed through prompt/tool definition formatting.

 ## Features